 Reata’s lead molecules from this program have demonstrated nonclinical activity in a range of models of neurodegeneration and neuroprotection, including diabetic neuropathy and neural inflammation.
 These agents have shown significant rescue of nerve function, restoration of thermal and mechanical sensitivity, improvement in nerve conductance velocity, and increases in mitochondrial function of relevant neuronal tissues in rodent disease models5.
 The effects with RTA 901 are achieved with once-daily oral dosing in these preclinical models6.
 RTA 901 also has demonstrated acceptable tolerability in early GLP toxicology studies.
-Reata’s Hsp90 inhibitors also have shown significant neuroprotective activity in models of Alzheimer’s disease7 and demyelinating motor nerve diseases8.
+Reata’s Hsp90 modulators also have shown significant neuroprotective activity in models of Alzheimer’s disease7 and demyelinating motor nerve diseases8.

 Clinical Development Program

-Reata initiated a Phase 1 clinical trial in January 2017 to evaluate the safety, tolerability, and pharmacokinetic profile of RTA 901 in healthy adult volunteers.
-The trial is designed in two parts, part one with single ascending doses and part two with multiple ascending doses.
-Part one is enrolling up to 56 healthy subjects in up to 7 groups of 8 who are randomized in a 3:1 ratio to receive a single dose of RTA 901 or placebo, respectively.
-Part two will enroll approximately 30 healthy subjects in up to 3 groups of 10 who will be randomized in a 4:1 ratio to receive RTA 901 or placebo, respectively.
+We have conducted a Phase 1 clinical trial to evaluate the safety, tolerability, and pharmacokinetic profile of RTA 901 in healthy adult volunteers.
+The trial was designed in two parts, part one with single ascending doses, and part two with multiple ascending doses.
+In part one, 48 healthy subjects in 6 groups of 8 subjects each were randomized in a 3:1 ratio to receive a single dose of RTA 901 or placebo, respectively.
+In part two, 30 healthy subjects in 3 groups of 10 subjects each were randomized in a 4:1 ratio to receive 14 daily doses of RTA 901 or placebo, respectively.
 We encountered no safety or tolerability issues, observed an acceptable pharmacokinetic profile in the trial, and are currently evaluating various options in the design and timing of a Phase 2 trial.

 - Fan et al. Function of cytosolic chaperones in Tom70-mediated mitochondrial import.
 Protein Pept Lett; 18(2) 122-31.